 According to the CDC updated guidance, fully vaccinated individuals may conduct day-to-day activities without wearing a mask.
 The CDC defines an individual as “fully vaccinated” two weeks after receiving a second dose of a two-dose vaccine, or two weeks after the single dose Johnson & Johnson vaccine.

-For indoor spaces: All staff, volunteers, and guests are required to continue to follow the masking and spacing guidelines.
+For indoor spaces: All staff, volunteers, and guests over the age of 2 are required to wear a mask indoors.

 For outdoor spaces: Mask wearing is optional for fully-vaccinated persons; unvaccinated persons must wear masks when around people and unable to maintain 6’ physical distances.